Thermae Bath Spa Review

 Image Credit: Matt Cardy & Thermae Bath Spa

-Thermae Bath Spa review
+Thermae Bath Spa Review

-We finally arranged childcare at the end of September and treated ourselves to a ‘Thermae Welcome’ package in the New Royal Bath
+We finally arranged childcare at the end of September and treated ourselves to the Thermae Welcome package in the New Royal Bath.
+The package included a two-hour spa session, luxury robe and slippers for, at first glance, a pricey £37 each.

-The package included a 2 hour spa session, luxury robe and slippers for, at first glance, a pricey £37 each.
-Since going, I now think this price is totally worth it in my opinion for a once in a while indulgent treat!
-I’d misread the website and thought we had a 4 hour session, so was surprised it was only 2, but actually this was more than enough.
+Since going, I now think that price is totally worth it for a once-in-a-while indulgent treat.
+I’d misread the website and thought it was a four-hour session, so I was surprised it was only two, but actually that was plenty.

 Our First Time at Bath Thermae Spa by Lylia Rose UK Lifestyle Blog (2)